AnoukSmet/Dog-Health-Tracker/README.md

     When the user clicks on the name, the form will be submitted (without submit button) and the profile and logs of that dog will be displayed on the dashboard.

 * **Test**
+The correct dashboard is being displayed depending on if the user has already added a dog profile.
 When the dashboard is being displayed after registring and adding the first dog profle, the correct profile is being displayed under dog profile.
 Under logs the text to add first log is being displayed correctly.
 The dog profile doesn't show the delete button as the user only has 1 dog added on that moment.
 From the moment the user adds a first log, the log is being displayed nicely on the screen with nice focus on the date to make the dashboard more appealing.